Mariah Carey Reportedly In Danger Of Losing Recording Contract After Latest Flop

 “He can’t reach her,” a source claimed of Reid allegedly not being able to contact Mariah to discuss her career.
 “That’s really bad.”

-Carey reconciled with L.A. after a rocky patch in March 2015 according to Billboard, who confirmed that Mariah had signed “a multi-album deal” that included her Greatest Hits release #1 To Infinity which she dropped in 2015.
+Carey reconciled with L.A. after a rocky patch in March 2015, according to Billboard, who confirmed that Mariah had signed “a multi-album deal” that included her Greatest Hits release #1 To Infinity, which she dropped in 2015.

-Mariah nor Epic have responded to the rumors claiming Carey could be in danger of being dropped from her recording contract, though fans were quick to chime in on the rumors on social media amid reports the label branded Carey’s latest release a flop.
+Mariah nor Epic have responded to the rumors claiming Carey could be in danger of being dropped from her recording contract, although fans were quick to chime in on the rumors on social media amid reports the label branded Carey’s latest release a flop.

 “If Epic Records drops Mariah… Where would she go?”
 Twitter user @ArethaIsLove tweeted amid the speculation Carey could be dropped from her recording contract, while @Ashley327mc added of Carey potentially losing her recording contract amid the flop claims, “Mariah getting dropped by Epic makes absolute sense on their part.
 She’s not doing anything for them.”